SGrondin/bottleneck/README.md

 The internal algorithms essentially haven't changed from v1, but many small changes to the interface were made to introduce new features.

 All the breaking changes:
 - Bottleneck v2 requires Node 6+ or a modern browser.
-Use Babel if you must support legacy platforms.
+Use `require("bottleneck/es5")` if you need ES5 support in v2.
 Bottleneck v1 will continue to use ES5 only.
 - The Bottleneck constructor now takes an options object.
 See [Constructor](#constructor).
 - The `Cluster` feature is now called `Group`.
 This is to distinguish it from the new v2 [Clustering](#clustering) feature.
 - The `Group` constructor takes an options object to match the limiter constructor.